tjmtic/Android-Example-1/README.md

 # NYT Live Data Example
 ## Instructions
 The app opens the wrong article when it is clicked.
-With a unit test to cover the problem and fix the issue.
+With a unit test to cover a problem and fix the issue.

 ## App Overview